ppfdasilva/ppfdasilva/README.md

 ### Hi there 👋, I'm Pedro Fernandes

-Data Scientist from Brazil 🇧🇷
+Energy Consultant and Data Scientist from Brazil 🇧🇷

 Connect with me: ppfdasilva@gmail.com